 The platform works along with NVIDIA’s Metropolis program that encompasses hardware and software for high-end engineering solutions.
-It uses a suite of tools, sensors, and IoT for the development of advanced AI applications.
+It uses a suite of tools, sensors, and IoT for developing advanced AI applications.

 For example, CVEDIA’s TALOS is an advanced human detector that can identify faces with high accuracy even in crowd situations.

-Similarly, HERMES uses a deep learning algorithm to classify types of vehicles from bicycles to buses.
-Though the tool anonymizes the license plates ensuring compliance with GDPR regulation.
+Similarly, HERMES uses a deep learning algorithm to classify types of vehicles, from bicycles to buses.
+Though the tool anonymizes the license plates making sure compliance with GDPR regulation.

-The same applies to TALOS and ACESO that ensures the faces are absolutely unrecognizable.
+The same applies to TALOS and ACESO which makes sure the faces are absolutely unrecognizable.

 Besides, TALOS can also be used to detect guns and rifles as well as compare normal pedestrians and gun holders while retaining accuracy in busy environments.

-For optimum performance, they use automated feedback loops between the computer vision model and synthesized data.
-This results in a high-quality 3d replica that closely mimics color and lighting variations of real products.
+For peak performance, they use automated feedback loops between the computer vision model and synthesized data.
+This results in a high-quality 3d replica that closely mimics the color and lighting variations of real products.